Cook smarter

 Professional cooks reach for kosher salt for practical reasons that affect every dish:

-• No additives — kosher salt contains no iodine or anti-caking agents.
-Iodine can impart a faintly metallic or chemical taste, especially noticeable in delicate dishes
+• No additives -- kosher salt contains no iodine or anti-caking agents.
+Iodine can impart a faintly metallic taste, especially noticeable in delicate dishes

-Taste Clean, pure Can taste metallic Mineral notes
+Taste Clean, pure salt flavor Can taste metallic from iodine

-Best for Cooking, seasoning Baking (precise), pasta water Finishing
+Best for Cooking, seasoning by hand Baking (precise volume), pasta water

 When to use table salt instead: Baking recipes that call for salt by volume assume table salt's consistent density.
 Using kosher salt in baking without adjusting quantities can lead to under-seasoned results.
-For precise baking, a kitchen scale eliminates this problem entirely — weigh your salt regardless of type.
+For precise baking, a kitchen scale eliminates this problem entirely.

 Diamond Crystal vs Morton: the conversion that matters

-This is the most important thing to understand about kosher salt: the two dominant brands — Diamond Crystal and Morton — are not interchangeable by volume.
+This is the most important thing to understand about kosher salt: the two dominant brands are not interchangeable by volume.
 They use different manufacturing processes that produce very different crystal structures.

 Diamond Crystal uses a patented Alberger process that creates hollow, pyramid-shaped flakes.
 These flakes trap air, making the salt less dense by volume.
 Most professional kitchens and cookbook authors default to Diamond Crystal.